awsdocs/aws-cdk-guide/doc_source/tokens.md

 Tokens are objects that implement the [IResolvable](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.IResolvable.html) interface, which contains a single `resolve` method\.
 The AWS CDK calls this method during synthesis to produce the final value for the AWS CloudFormation template\.
 Tokens participate in the synthesis process to produce arbitrary values of any type\.

 **Note**
-You’ll hardly ever work directly with the `IResolvable` interface\.
+You'll hardly ever work directly with the `IResolvable` interface\.
 You will most likely only see string\-encoded versions of tokens\.

 Other functions typically only accept arguments of basic types, such as `string` or `number`\.
 To use tokens in these cases, you can encode them into one of three types using static methods on the [core\.Token](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Token.html) class\.
 + Strings using [Token\.asString](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Token.html#static-as-stringvalue-options)